 Can you “buy” passive income?

 Of course you can!
-This is exactly the whole point of saving your money and stashing it away for retirement and financial freedom.
-But how much is a dollar saved really worth?
-How much financial freedom does this really buy us in the future?
+Essentially this is the whole point of saving your money and stashing it away for financial freedom (or retirement).

 How Savings Builds